albertoarena/interceptor/README.md

 # Interceptor

-Interceptor is a JavaScript library that allows to intercept methods of an existing object, and inject new methods and properties.
+**Interceptor** is a JavaScript library that allows to intercept methods of an existing object, and inject new methods and properties.

+Its purpose is manipulating easily objects created by third-part libraries.

 ## How to use it